Kryptos K4 Appendix

 KRYPTOSA to IDQLNAME uniqueness

-The identity signature KR → ID, YP → QL, TOSA → NAME remains one of the strongest internal checks.
+The identity signature KR → ID, YP → QL, TOSA → NAME remains a striking internal pattern, read from the back-solved table; status: working theory.

 TOSA → NAME is unique over 358,800 ordered 4-letter sources in the 26-letter alphabet.